CLAIRE-Labo/python-ml-research-template/README.md

 Follow this README to get started with the template.

-For a brief discussion of the template's design choices and a Q&A check `template/README.md` file.
+For a brief discussion of the template's design choices, features, and a Q&A check `template/README.md` file.

 ## Getting started with the template